derrickclaye/agentic-logistics-incident-response/README.md

 Script Logic to determine Optimal Route then update Delivery Delay Record
 <img width="1065" height="521" alt="Screenshot 2025-10-07 at 7 58 06 PM" src="https://github.com/user-attachments/assets/122b8ae5-4dab-4d56-a988-5afafe1a30f8" />

+## Business Value

+**Reduced Downtime and Faster Recovery**

+Before: When a truck broke down or a route failed, human teams had to manually assess the situation, calculate penalties, choose new routes, and communicate with external logistics providers.
+After: This system automatically:

+- Routes the incident to ServiceNow via MCPs

+- Calculates contractual delay costs

+- Chooses the most cost-effective rerouting

+- Dispatches AI agents to execute essentially every aspect of the system

+Value:

+- faster incident resolution times

+- Less time trucks sit idle or goods spoil in transit

+- Direct cost savings on logistics